dmenne/gastempt/README.md

 * `linexp, vol = v0 * (1 + kappa * t / tempt) * exp(-t / tempt):`Recommended for gastric emptying curves with an initial volume overshoot from secretion.
 With parameter kappa > 1, there is a maximum after t=0.
 When all emptying curves start with a steep drop, this model can be difficult to fit.
 * `powexp, vol = v0 * exp(-(t / tempt) ^ beta):` The power exponential function introduced by Elashof et. al. to fit scintigraphic emptying data; this type of data does not have an initial overshoot by design.
 Compared to the `linexp` model, fitting `powexp` is more reliable and rarely fails to converge in the presence of noise and outliers.
 The power exponential can be useful with MRI data when there is an unusual late phase in emptying.

-Data can be entered directly from the clipboard copied from Excel, or can be simulated.
-Several preset simulations are provided.
-Robustness of models can be tested by manipulating noise quality and between-subject variance.
-Fits are displayed as curves, and the coefficients of the analysis including t50 and the slope in t50 can be downloaded in .csv format.
+* Data can be entered directly from the clipboard copied from Excel, or can be simulated.
+* Several preset simulations are provided.
+* Robustness of models can be tested by manipulating noise quality and between-subject variance.
+* Fits are displayed as curves
+* The coefficients of the analysis including t50 and the slope in t50 can be downloaded in .csv format.

 Hopefully coming (looking for sponsors... ):